tmhsplb/heretoservedoc/docs/Infrastructure.md

     mkdocs build

 to expand the Markdown version of the document into an HTML version in the /site folder.
-Then open the Git GUI on the folder containing the mkdocs.yml file and use the GUI to create a new Git repository on the local disk.

-Next at GitHub create repository opiddailydoc to hold the documentation.
-Then create a repository on the desktop machine to associate with the GitHub repository.
 Issue the following command in the folder containing the mkdocs.yml file:

     git init

+This creates a GitHub repository on the local disk.

+Next at GitHub create repository heretoservedoc to hold the documentation.

 After this, in the folder containing the mkdocs.yml file, define a remote called origin for the document:

-    git remote add origin https://github.com/tmhsplb/opiddailydoc.git
+    git remote add origin https://github.com/tmhsplb/heretoservedoc.git

-This command references the GitHub repository opiddailydoc.
+This command references the GitHub repository heretoservedoc.
 The remote only needs to be defined once.
-It will be remembered by the
-Git BASH shell.
+It will be remembered by the Git BASH shell.

 In the shell issue the following commands: